S1ddharthPa1gwar/ChatAppClone/README.md

 # ChatAppClone
-Hands on Project to learn basis of  Nodejs and realtime  data transfer.
+Self learninig, hands on project to learn basics of real-time data transfer and concepts of JavaScript